 Book review: Do cool sh*t by Miki Agrawal

-I first discovered Miki Agrawal in a video about womens period-proof underwear.
-She had me hooked and I bough my four first pair of Thinxs and had them shipped all the way to Sweden after watching it.
+I first discovered Miki Agrawal in a video about women’s period-proof underwear.
+She had me hooked and I bought my four first pairs of Thinxs and had them shipped all the way to Sweden after watching it.

-The company and branding is brilliant for Thinx as well as the thought that by making my life easier I also contributed to making 4 other womens lives easier somewhere in the world.
-By my purchase enabling them to continue in school and get an education and not being taken out of school due to getting their periods.
+The company and branding are brilliant for Thinx as well as the thought that by making my life easier I also contributed to making four other women’s lives easier somewhere in the world.
+My purchase enabled them to continue in school and get an education and not be taken out of school due to getting their periods.

 Why I like this book:

-- Do cool shit is written in a personal way and has actions/exercises in the end of each chapter.
+- Do cool shit is written personally and has actions/exercises at the end of each chapter.
 They consist of questions to ask yourself to get clear on what you want to achieve and where you are heading.

 - The book is both highly inspiring and insightful.
-A business book for the modern era and to show you that business can be fun and centered around who you are/your personality as well as being socially responsible and conscious.
+A business book for the modern era to show you that business can be fun and centred around who you are/your personality as well as being socially responsible and conscious.

 Who is it for